Complaints & Disciplinary Procedure

 3. Relationships with other Professional Organisations

 The GHSC maintains links with a large number of professional hypnotherapy organisations, and contact details for most others.
 Where a complaint against a therapist on the GHR Register is upheld, notification of any action taken by the GHR may also be brought to the attention of other organisations to which that therapist is affiliated.
 In most cases it is a requirement of professional membership that an organisation be informed by the member immediately when that member has received notice of a complaint or becomes aware that a complaint is being brought against them.
-In the interests of public protection, any GHR registered therapist found to have been dismissed from membership of any other professional therapy or self-development related organisation on the basis of professional misconduct might summarily be dismissed from GHR registration on those grounds alone.

 4. What is a complaint?